PennLINC/aslprep/docs/quickstart.rst

 ---------------

  After suscessful run, *ASLPrep* generates outputs with  HTML report per subject that provide visual assessment of the processed data.
-The outputs include preprocessed ASL data, computed CBF maps, preprocessed structural images by sMRIPrep, and other outputs.
+The outputs include preprocessed ASL data, computed CBF maps, cofound quality metrics, preprocessed structural images, and other outputs.
+See :ref:`Outputs` for more information.